top of page

 The floor as well as the background is light wood.

-what does TRE® look like?
+What does TRE® look like?

-These are followed by the tremoring process.
+These are followed by the tremoring process, a natural, physical response of the body.

 Close-up of two legs (up to just under the knees) standig barefeet on a yellow yoga mat on tip toes, wearing tight navy gym trousers, demonstrating TRE's warm-up exercise number two.